kneasle/kneasle.github.io/content/projects/shortlist/index.md

 +++
 title = "Shortlist"
-description = "An efficient data structure to track the largest items pushed to it."
+description = "A tiny Rust crate which keeps the largest items given to it."

-weight = 30
-draft = true
+weight = 120 # 1xx is for not-huge but completed projects

 [extra]
 links = [